gmculp/rNYCclean/README.md

 Here are some examples of the various ways to clean NYC addresses that fail to geocode with DCP Geopsupport software.

-Perform a substring match between a data frame of NYC addresses and DCP's PAD addresses:
+Perform a substring match between a data frame of NYC addresses and DCP PAD addresses:
 ``` r
 # create a data frame of addresses
 ADDR <- c("80 CENTRE","125 WORTH S","42 09 28 S","253 BROADW",